davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 HTTP/2 packet loss effectively reintroduces HTTP/1.1's head of line problem, as the stream will stall until the missing TCP packet is resent.

 ## Critical rendering path: resource loading
-The network imposes latency-, bandwidth-, and 3g/4g architecture contraints.
+The network imposes latency-, bandwidth-, and 3g/4g architecture constraints.
 Once things have begun to load it goes like this:

 1. dl html, discover css asap with look ahead pre-parser.
 1. HTML -> DOM; CSS -> CSSOM; dl JavaScript